 The Best Cuts to Try Right Now

 A revival of 70s hairstyles, complete with new redefined dimensions, were all over the runways this season.
-We’ve narrowed down the list of the most popular looks — from natural curls to newfangled fringe to offer some style inspiration.
-Taking a cue from the rock music scene, this seasons most coveted looks included mostly medium and long textured hairstyles with a messy finish, spiky haircuts and short with a cropped fringe.
+We’ve narrowed down the list of the most popular looks — from mid-length cuts, to natural curls and newfangled fringe to offer some fresh style inspiration.
+Taking a cue from the rock music scene, the seasons most coveted looks include long and medium textured hairstyles with a messy finish, spiky haircuts and short with a cropped fringe.
 Ultra-long, slicked back styles, and wild and unruly hair are set to become the new standard.
-From New York to Milan, here are the top hair trends from Men’s Fashion Week that are sure to offer some style inspiration.
+If you can use a new style upgrade, here are the top 20 haircuts for men from the Fall 2017 Men’s runway shows that offer some cool style inspiration.

 1. James Dean Pompadour

-Easily one of the iconic hairstyles of all time made famous by James Dean.
+Easily one of the iconic hairstyles of all time made famous by Hollywood actor James Dean.
 The pompadour is a great example of what you can do when you have a lot of hair to work with.
 Harry Styles has a modern James Dean, cool guy thing going on up top, but then lets it fall over to the side.
 It’s one half rocker, one half romance novel cover model.
-The style is created by combing the sides back and blending it into the top, while combing the front straight up to create a soft curl above the forehead.
-If you want a dry look, you can use a non-shine pomade.
+The style is created by combing the sides back and blending it into the top, while combing the front straight up to create a soft, high curl above the forehead.
+If you prefer the dry look, you can style it with a non-shine pomade.

 2. Modern Slick Back